-Oatmeal no bake cookies made in less than 5 minutes!
-Peanut butter protein powder and chocolate make these delicious fudgy and healthy no bake oatmeal cookies a for-sure crowd-pleaser!
-And they are vegan cookies!
+Healthy and fudgy chocolate oatmeal no bake cookies prepared in as little as 5 minutes!
+Peanut butter powder and chocolate make these delicious vegan fudgy and healthy no bake oatmeal cookies a for-sure crowd-pleaser especially if you are short on time!

 The kids are always having these random meltdown moments where the solution is either: A) they need a nap, B) they are bored, or C) they are Hangry.
 Nine out of 10 times they are just crazy hangry.
 Even us adults get that way too.
 Any one else get total anxiety if a nap is needed, boredom hits, and from even just from being plain old hangry (or just needing a good chocolate fix!).

 How to make these healthy oatmeal no bake cookies

 We have been super into vegan desserts and snacks lately like this vegan banana bread.
 Chase was asking again if he can eat the batter while making his oatmeal no bake cookies because once again, the batter is safe to eat!
 And kids have so much fun mixing these few simple ingredients together!
 I think one of the reasons I love baking and cooking so much is that it something we can do as a family.
 We all need to eat, right?
 But the magic happens as mix, pour, scoop and have sprinkles of flour floating about everywhere.
 We laugh and play together as a family.
 Right before we then enjoy the fruits of our labor.
 Or in this case, there really isn’t much labor except for cleaning the one mixing bowl used and measuring cups!